-Intensive cholesterol therapy with multiple drugs effective over long termJune 25th, 2012 in Medications /
+Intensive cholesterol therapy with multiple drugs effective over long termJune 25, 2012 in Medicine & Health / Medications

 For the first time, a study has found that intensive cholesterol therapy involving a combination of drugs for 20 years may be more effective over the long run than taking a single statin medication.